vando026/ahri/README.md

-## AHRI R library: help and documentation
+## AHRI R library

+The `ahri` R library contains several functions for working with the Africa Health Research Institute (AHRI) datasets.
+Some useful functions include reading in the datasets, subsetting the data according to a list of arguments, adding standard variables, and calculating HIV incidence and other trends such as HIV prevalence and ART coverage.

 The wiki help pages serve as a short introduction to the `ahri` library.
 These can be found in the links below.
 The help files are organised as
 follows:

-  - Getting started, which describes which AHRI datasets to request and where to put the downloaded .dta datasets.
-It also shows how to set the path to your datasets and read in the .dta datasets.
+  - Getting started, which describes which AHRI datasets to request and where to put them.
+It also shows how to set the paths to these datasets and how to read them in.
     <https://github.com/vando026/ahri_help/wiki/Getting_started>

   - Set functions, which describes a range of functions for processing